Voluntary Non-School Alternative Provision Standards.

 Parent-Friendly Safeguarding Policy Template

 Download our templates to help structure your policies.
 You will have to make sure review dates are added and accurate and that contacts on the policies are personalised to your location and setting.
+Each year they will need updating in line with the most recent KCSIE guidance and any new legislation that has been published.

 Wherever your learning takes place the premises needs to have a thorough risk assessment in place.